Search for anything...

 • Take Control of Your Performance Essential performance controls are a single button-press away: stop, solo, mute, record arm and set your levels, pans and sends.
 Using Launchpad X is a simple as it gets, no drivers to install, just plug and perform.

-• Dynamic and expressive playing Large RGB velocity- and pressure-sensitive pads give you a perfect reflection of your Ableton Live or Logic Pro session, matching colours from the session window to your Launchpad Pro, making it easier than ever to see your clips and play your instruments dynamically and expressively.
+• Dynamic and Expressive Playing Large RGB velocity- and pressure-sensitive pads give you a perfect reflection of your Ableton Live or Logic Pro session, matching colors from the session window to your Launchpad X.

-• Our Deepest Ableton Live Integration Quickly launch clips and scenes, access mixer, device and transport controls, and quantise, duplicate and double, all without touching your mouse making it easier and more tactile to control your performances.
-Capture MIDI makes sure you never miss an idea so you keep in the creative flow.
+• Our Deepest Ableton Live Integration Quickly launch clips and scenes, access mixer, device, and transport controls, and quantize, duplicate and double, all without touching your mouse.
+Capture MIDI makes sure you never lose an idea.

-• Make It Yours with Four Custom Modes Go deeper and get Launchpad X working the way you want.
-Use Novation Components to customise MIDI mappings, and control almost anything; four custom modes mean you can design how this essential grid controller works for you.
+• Make It Yours with Four Custom Modes Go deeper with Launchpad X and use Novation Components to customize MIDI mappings, and control almost anything; four custom modes mean you can design how this essential grid controller works for you.

-• Dynamic Note & Scale Modes Effortlessly play perfectly in-key basslines, melodies, chords and leads.
+• Dynamic Note & Scale Modes Effortlessly play in-key basslines, melodies, chords and leads.
 Launchpad X even knows when youre drumming and shows your drum rack on the grid.
-Easily explore, build and play complex chords straight from the grid; quickly find new harmonies to boost your track creation.
+Easily explore, build, and play complex chords straight from the grid.

 Description